inklabs/kommerce-core/README.md

       echo $productDTO->price->unitPrice;
       echo $productDTO->tags[0]->name;
       ```

+    - Attaching the return value to the Response is needed to maintain type hints.
+This allows for decoupling the main
+      application from the Use Case handler implementation.
+The main application only needs to know about
+      these objects from the above examples:

+      - CommandInterface (EditProductCommand)
+      - RequestInterface (GetProductRequest)
+      - ResponseInterface (GetProductResponseInterface)

 * Service
     - These are the domain services to manage persisting domain state to the database through repositories.
 They contain